joyent/nodejs-advisory-board/conduct.md

 Please be kind and courteous.
 There's no need to be mean or rude.

-Please respect that differences of opinion are commmon when it comes to technical choices, and that every design or implementation choice carries a trade-off and numerous costs.
+Please respect that differences of opinion are common when it comes to technical choices, and that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a single right answer.
 A difference of opinion over technology preferences is not a license to be rude.